d2ndjim/math-magicians/README.md

 ## Built With

-- Lighthouse (An open-source, automated tool for improving the quality of web pages.
-It has audits for performance, accessibility, progressive web apps, SEO and more).
-- Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
 - ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
 - Webpack